-The Northwest Highlands - Looking Ahead
+West Highlands - Looking Ahead

 Saturday 14 February Sunday 15 February How windy?
 (On the Munros) West later southerly, initially 20mph before a prolonged lull of 10-15mph.
 Strengthening quickly toward dusk.
 Mostly westerly 30 to sometimes 40mph.
-But at first, a very gusty 55mph, then perhaps a temporary lull.
+But at first, a very gusty 55mph, then a temporary slight lull.
 Effect of wind on you?
 Small by day - but very difficult conditions quickly developing into the night.
 Significant wind chill and widely arduous walking on higher areas.
 Particularly difficult conditions near precipitation.
 How wet?
-(Precipitation and its impact) Extensively dry: risk snow showers Most mountain areas dry.
-But a few snow showers and small risk of frequent snow for 2 or 3 hours Sutherland.
+(Precipitation and its impact) Likely dry during daylight Most mountain areas dry.
+But a few brief snow showers or flurries within 10 or 20 miles of the coast.
 Frequent hail and snow Persistent snow before dawn soon easing.
 Then succession of sudden, sometimes heavy, hail and snow showers - in places precipitation rarely ceasing over an hour or two giving whiteout.
 Small risk lightning.
 Cloud on the hills?
 Many mountains free of cloud Most hills free of cloud,.
 Here and there, cloud persisting higher slopes and corries, whilst near showers cloud will come in at around 600m.
-In far north, risk of extensive fog above 450 to 600m.
 Almost persistently covering the mountains; rapid cloud base changes.
 Sometimes breaking to near or above 900m at least fleetingly, but overall extensive cloud above 600m, and sometimes forming on lower slopes near precipitation.
 Chance of cloud free Munros?
 80% Less than 10% Sunshine?
-Air clarity (below cloud) Bright sunshine many areas before high level cloud spreads east afternoon.
-Toward the coast, particularly far north may be cloudy.
+Air clarity (below cloud) Bright sunshine, particularly toward central mountains, before high level cloud spreads east afternoon.
 Excellent or superb visibility.
-Bursts of sunshine, mainly lower slopes near Ben Wyvis.
+Bursts of sunshine, mainly lower slopes toward central highlands.
 Fleeting excellent visibility, but abruptly appalling or near zero in snow.
 How Cold? (at 900m) -3 or -4C.
 With time, feeling as cold as -15 to 18C in wind. -1C.
 Will feel as close to minus 12C where exposed to the wind.
 Freezing Level All terrain frozen from dawn.
-Near the west coast, lifting to 300-400m.
+Near the coast, lifting to 300-400m.
 Some sun-exposed low slopes to thaw as well.
 Nearly all terrain frozen, albeit freezing level rising erratically toward 800 or 900m.